 All in all, a trip to the Space Center should be on the top of your list of Orlando Sightseeing!

 3) Watch an Orlando Magic Basketball Game

-A rather fun and unique Orlando activity is to watch the Magics play professional basketball at the Amway Center.
+A rather fun and unique activity in Orlando besides theme parks is to watch the Magics play professional basketball at the Amway Center.

 The Orlando Magic’s have been playing professional basketball since the 1980s and have been at the top of their division for many seasons.

 The season usually runs from October to April.
 If you happen to be town during basketball season then watching a Magic game should not be skipped!
 Check the schedule here.

 And if you’re not into basketball, their mascot Stuff the Magic Dragon is one of the most entertaining mascots in the NBA.

 4) Learn How Chocolate is Made at the Chocolate Kingdom

 Learn how chocolate is made from the beginning as a cacao bean all the way to the delectable finished product, a chocolate bar.

 Go on an interactive adventure tour through the Chocolate Kingdom factory where you’ll see a Cacao Tree and the beans used to make chocolate, a mystical chocolate river, the factory where the chocolate bars are made and you may even meet a prince and his dragon sidekick!